KongBoje/Social_Network/README.md

 ## Run
 First you have to import the data in neo4j and MySQL, then you run it by navigating to the Main Class.

+## Results
+I think I have done it right with the endorsements and the queries, but for some reason it gives the same results for each depth with the average and the median.